Google Analytics

 God Only Knows

-Google Analytics (4, for those counting) is a free, powerful tool that every serious website needs.
+Google Analytics (4, for those counting) is a free, powerful tool that every halfway serious website needs.

 If you aren't sure what the features and benefits and why I'm recommending this tool, then there's rabbit holes upon rabbit holes of "user lifecycle tracking"-esque places I can point you to.
 But suffice to say -- Google Analytics is good because it helps you understand what's working on your website, where things might be wrong, and how to surf the digital wave with Google, Meta, TikTok, Reddit, and all big dawgs.